 This is a pre-configured Visual Studio project to try LVGL on a Windows PC.
-The project uses the SDL library which is copied and linked to the project, so you can compile it without any extra dependencies.
-The 64 bit libraries are used so it will work out-of-the-box on 64-bit systems.
+The project only depend on Win32 API, C Runtime and C++ STL, so you can compile it without any extra dependencies.

 Instructions for cloning, building and running the application are found below.

 This repo is designed for keeping the simulator behavior.
 If you wonder to adapt your LVGL application to Windows, please visit lvgl/lv_port_windows.

 This repository contains other, necessary LVGL software repositories as git submodules.
 Those submodules are not pulled in with the normal git clone command and they will be needed.
 There are a couple of techniques to pull in the submodules.

 This command will clone the lv_sim_visual_studio repository and all submodules in a single step.